 Bareilly Uttar Pradesh, India Travel Guide

 Dargah-e-Ala Hazrat is a prominent Islamic shrine honoring Ahmed Raza Khan, a revered Islamic scholar and Sufi saint.
-It is a significant pilgrimage site for followers.
+It is a major pilgrimage site for followers.
 The dargah is known for its distinct Indo-Islamic architecture, intricate calligraphy, and spiritual ambiance.
 Visitors often come to offer prayers and seek blessings.

 Ahmed Raza Khan (1856–1921) formerly was an influential figure whose teachings emphasized traditional Sunni Islam and Sufism.
 The dargah is a thriving legacy of his spiritual and intellectual contributions.